olamilekanadesoye/TradeZone_Analytics/README.md

 Despite growth, TradeZone e-commerce company is challenged with operational problems such as declining customer retention, unproductive sellers and underperforming products, thereby limiting sustainable revene growth.

 **Research Questions**
-1. To what extent does early purchase behavior among new customers predict long-term retention, and how does this vary across state?
+1. Do new customers in 2024 who make their first purchase within 30 days of signing up stay longer on the platform, and does this differ across Nigerian states?
-2. Which products are driving sustainable reveune and does high sales volume correlate with high customer ratings?
+2. Which products are the strongest contributors to TradeZone's revenue in 2024, and what does this reveal about how revenue is distributed across product categories?
-3. Do the fastest-filling sellers alos maintain the highest customer ratings, and what does this relationship reveal about the seller-side drivers of revenue underperformace?
+3. What is the relationship between how fast sellers fulfil orders and the ratings they receive from customers?

 ---